civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changed: Removed some duplicated code and allow to test cell whether its productivity concerning food, shields and gold would be better then with the current terrain type
-Added: If a terrain has no food tile improvement the AI checks whether there is a terraform option avalable for a terrain with better food stats
+Added: If a terrain has no food tile improvement the AI checks whether there is a terraform option available for a terrain with better food stats
-Added: Changes to favorize Respect of non-treaspassing Treaty and retreat units
+Added: Changes to favorize Respect of non-trespassing Treaty and retreat units
-Added: Checks to avoid Army blocked in grouping phasis
+Added: Checks to avoid Army blocked in grouping phase
 Changed: The Group size check
 Changed: Rollback goals in double search
 Added: Methods to check if there is enough room for army along path, check danger along path